babibooi/symbolic-memory-loop/README.md

 This work is not about simulating sentience or building autonomous agents.

 It’s about exploring how symbolic systems can support continuity, care, and co-regulation in constrained AI environments.

+🌱 Booi | Symbolic AI Experiments
+“Weird AI with memory and meaning”